ptagell/garden-watering-project/readme.md

 * 3 x lengths of rigid BSP pipe (thicker, solid pipe with male threaded ends)
 * [Assorted BSP 1" bits and pieces](https://www.bunnings.com.au/search/products?q=bsp%20pipe%201%22) - I would recommend staying away from the "[nut and tail](https://www.bunnings.com.au/pope-25mm-poly-nut-and-tail_p3123863)" type joins as they seem quite hard to get to stop leaking.

+I should also point out that I've found lots of great projects online which tackle this problem in similar ways.
+[Open Sprinkler Pi](https://opensprinkler.com/product/opensprinkler-pi/) really took my fancy, but I realised that because I already had a Pi and Grove, I didn't really need to buy a seperate controller.

+**If you're considering this yourself, a word of warning**

+This probably won't save you money.

+It may not even save your garden.

+For me, excluding the cost of the Pi and Grove (which I already had) the total cost of this experiment has probably been about $180AUD allowing $150 for plumbing supplies, $30 for additional power boards, ethernet cables etc.  This actually isn't insane given that it will easily cost [about $100](https://www.bunnings.com.au/search/products?facets=CategoryIdPath%3D2a021706-07d5-4648-bf26-2ea8fea049df%20%3E%2001f69b03-7098-42c3-b3c2-0a3c184efb7c%20%3E%20e5264067-f17e-4981-9c75-26549d354caa%20%3E%2042eb706d-7dc4-4acb-af34-f13db5f9c46a%20%3E%201cd2c5bb-f801-4add-bb56-6a7e8e76dce7) to buy a controller at your hardware shop and then you'll have to hand over more for solenoids, pipes, wires etc.

+For me, the most important thing I've learnt through this project is the _consequences actions can have when you move from the digital world into the real world_.
+Most web developers and designers play in a world where the worst that can happen to them personally as a result of a failure in their decisions is that they get less conversions on a transactions, or their site goes offline for a few hours.
+In this project, making a mistake could cost me my garden (which could die or be drowned) or damage the foundations of my house (if the manifold or pipes burst and spew water out, underneath my house, for days while I'm away from home).

+Still, I'd recommend this regardless.
+It's been great fun.
+I hope this helps you automate your own garden.

+This document is broken into four sections for easy reference, and the code is really simple.
+I'll try and keep the software concerns seperate as I build this project out over time so you can pick it up and use what you need without needing to understand lots of complicated code.
+I'll also try and remember to comment lots so it's easy to understand.
+Thank you to all the other open source projects that do this also!
+It's only because of the forethought and generosity of time others have given that I've been able to learn how to do any of this.

 # Plumbing